 - UK BA Hons, BSc Hons degree or higher i.e. master's, PhD

 - UK HNC/HND qualification

 - SELT certificate at B1 level or higher, issued by Trinity College London or IELTS showing proficiency in reading, writing, speaking and listening

 There are four accredited Ofqual awarding organisations offering GSCEs in England: AQA, OCR, Pearson and WJEC.
 There are also others for the rest of the UK.
 Replacement certificates are available from those organisations.

 A certified confirmation of results from the relevant awarding body will be acceptable.

 There are currently two approved interim English language test providers: Trinity College London and IELTS (International English Language Test System).

-Trinity College London's ISE I qualification will be accepted by TfL as evidence of meeting the new English language requirement.
+Trinity College London's ISE I qualification will be accepted by TfL as evidence of meeting the English language requirement.
 Find out more about Trinity, and how you can book the ISE I language test.

 IELTS Academic and General Training tests are both accepted by TfL as evidence of meeting the new English language requirement.
 Find out more about IELTS, and how you can book their tests.

-This is our guidance on how to satisfy the English language requirement.
+This is our detailed guidance on how to satisfy the English language requirement.
 You can do this by either sitting the test with a secure TfL-appointed provider, or by providing satisfactory documentary evidence of your ability to speak, listen, read and write to the appropriate level in English.
 A copy of the amended private hire regulations regarding the English language requirement, and a copy of the Equality Impact Assessment is also included: